If you want to make the BEST and most authentic guacamole recipe of your life check out these 11 simple tips.

-A cilantro tip I learned the hard way was the day I decided to try cilantro flakes instead of fresh cilantro.
+A cilantro tip I learned the hard way was when I decided to try cilantro flakes instead of fresh cilantro.
 NEVER, I repeat, NEVER use cilantro flakes for guacamole.
 They add a funny taste to the guac, and it completely ruined the guacamole.
 Fresh cilantro is always the way to go!

-Roma tomatoes are the only tomatoes you should be putting in your guacamole.
+YES.
+And Roma tomatoes are the only tomatoes you should be putting in your guacamole.
 These oblong-shaped tomatoes have a thicker fruit wall, fewer seeds, and are less juicy.
 Because we don’t want watery guac, Roma tomatoes are always best!

 A Bonus tip, Roma tomatoes should always be used when making salsa recipes as well.